-In my field research practice I gather “data” through the act of noticing, the act of observation and the act of dancing.
-I create strategic tools that allows the spontaneous plants to have agency.
-In this “transmitting” of being in the field of gathering the “data”, I develop tools that allow for sensorial, visceral places of multi-species connections.
-I share them with others in form of weed walks, field workshops, performances, videos, installation, drawings and writings.
+In my field research practice I gather “data” through the act of noticing, the act of observation and the act of dancing through drawing, moving and writing.
+I create strategic tools that allows spontaneous urban plants to have agency in the process of creating – they become collaborators, teachers and as well performers.
+In this “transmitting” of being in the field of gathering the “data”, I develop tools that allows for sensorial, visceral places of multi-species connections.
+I share them with others in form of performances, drawings, videos, installation, writings and embodied plant field workshops.

 The creations are provocations to allow to de-colonize and de-socialize nature and humans and to allow to re-connect, re-build and re-wild co-evolution and co-existence of all forms of living.